wildehelm/powerapps-docs/powerapps-docs/guidance/planning/defining-project-schedule.md

 # Defining the project schedule

 You should have at least a rough idea of how much time you'll be spending on the project.
-The phases should be split to:
+The phases should be split into:

 - Plan